Privacy Statement General Information

 Who is responsible for the safekeeping of personal data?

 Under the GDPR the SJIB does not have a statutory requirement to have a Data Protection Officer.
-The person who is responsible for ensuring the SJIB discharges its obligations under the GDPR is the Secretary of the SJIB, Fiona Harper.
+The person who is responsible for ensuring the SJIB discharges its obligations under the GDPR is the Secretary of the SJIB, Catherine Gillon.

 The Right of Access